Providing an Outstanding Consultation for Plastic Surgery: Empowering Patients to Make Informed Decisions

 Monday - Friday: 9 a.m.–5 p.m.

-As one of the leading facelift specialists in the San Francisco Bay Area, Dr. Persons uses advanced surgical techniques to create more natural-looking results for patients while minimizing scarring and downtime.
-Dr. Persons is a fellowship-trained, board-certified plastic surgeon whose reputation for compassionate patient care and excellent outcomes attract facelift patients to her Lafayette practice from throughout California.
+As one of the leading facelift specialists in the San Francisco Bay Area, Dr. Barbara Persons uses advanced surgical techniques to create natural-looking results while minimizing scarring and downtime.
+She is a fellowship-trained, board-certified plastic surgeon whose reputation for compassionate patient care and excellent outcomes attracts facelift patients to her Lafayette and Brentwood practice near Walnut Creek from throughout California.

-A facelift is designed to reduce sagging and wrinkling in the lower face and neck.
+A facelift reduces sagging and wrinkling in the lower face and neck.
 It does not correct problems around the eyelids, at the corners of the mouth, or creases of the lips.
 The facelift is one of the most popular cosmetic operations performed because as medical advances and better health have increased the average life span, many women and men find that they look older than they feel and act.

 Even though many people consider facelift surgery in their 50s and 60s to correct sagging skin, so they appear younger and rejuvenated, Dr. Persons sees younger women and men who get facelifts to nip those signs of aging in the bud.
 The amount of improvement depends upon the degree of wrinkling and sagging already present.
 If minimal, then the changes may be subtle, but the aging process is deterred.
 If the wrinkling and sagging are great, the results can be very dramatic.

 As a fellowship-trained plastic surgeon whose personal connection to plastic surgery inspired her to pursue this career as a lifelong calling, Dr. Persons engages with each of her patients on a very personal level.
 She's known for creating results that look natural and brings a woman's perspective that patients appreciate.Meet Dr. Persons